• Skip to primary navigation

 Roll out the pie crust.

-• Generously sprinkle flour on a pastry cloth or clean counter and onto your rolling pin so that the dough won't stick when rolled.
-Place the disk of dough onto the floured surface and roll the dough into a circle that's ¼ inch thick.
+• Lightly sprinkle flour on a pastry cloth or clean counter and onto your rolling pin to keep the dough from sticking.
+Place the first disk of dough onto the floured surface and roll the dough into a circle that's ⅛ inch thick.
 (While rolling, be sure to alternate directions and roll your rolling pin beyond the edges of the dough to ensure an even thickness throughout.
 The circle should be a few inches larger than the diameter of your pie plate.)
+Carefully lift the rolled out crust by sliding your arms underneath it and gently place the crust into a 9 inch glass pie plate.

-• Carefully lift the rolled out crust by sliding your arms underneath it and gently place the crust into a 9 inch glass pie plate.
+• Trim any excess pie crust, leaving a 1 inch overhang around the edges of the pie plate.
 Fold the edge of the crust underneath itself around the edge of the plate.
-Seal the edge of the crust by either crimping them or by pressing down all around the edges using the tines of a fork.
+Seal the edges of the crust by either pressing down all around the edges using the tines of a fork or by crimping the edges.

 Fill the crust.